lucee/lucee-docs/docs/03.reference/01.functions/getmemoryusage/_arguments/type.md

-type of the memory informtion, valid values are:
+type of the memory information, valid values are:

 - heap
 - non_heap